Table of Contents

 About the only time we can get a potentially explosive dust to air mixture in a small shop is when we collect large piles of fine dust.
 In larger shops these mixtures can be ignited with a spark from static electricity, but in small shops there is almost never enough static build up to ignite an explosion.
 If you keep things clean as you go to minimize picking up large piles and keep your ducting and tools grounded you will minimize risk of a small shop dust explosion.

 - Fine Dust Collection

 Fine dust collection became a requirement in the 1950s with a need to protect people from fine airborne radioactive particles.
-Fine dust technology got a huge boost from the electronics industry that had to have "clean rooms" to manufacture integrated circuits.
-Years of insurance and medical studies show that fine dust particles are very harmful.
-Inhaling fine dust is so dangerous that the EPA, European Union, and medical experts set standards that limit our fine dust exposure to only 0.1 milligrams per cubic meter of air.
-Many large woodworking organizations have also long used fine dust collection systems to protect their workers.
-In short, just like traditional dust collection, fine dust collection is very well understood and documented.
+Fine dust collection got a huge boost from the electronics industry that had to have "clean rooms" to manufacture integrated circuits.
+Many areas have required good fine dust collection since the 1960s, so just like traditional dust collection, fine dust collection is also well understood and documented.

 - Airborne Dust Definition